 - Seasonings - Salt, pepper, and garlic powder are the simple ingredients I use to make these latkes…you really don’t need much else!

-- Oil - You can use any frying oil of your choice.
+- Olive Oil - I used this but you can use any frying oil of your choice.
 Make sure that the oil selected has no distinct taste to it and has a high smoke point.
 While you could use butter instead, I find that it tends to brown too quickly when frying food in a skillet or pan, transferring a burnt taste to the food and possible dark marks too.

 Add chopped potatoes and onions to the food processor.
 Pulse until smooth or leave a few chunks here and there.